From SQL Injection to Shell

 • Fingerprinting: to gather information on the web application and technologies in use.

-• Access to the administration pages and code execution: the last step in which you will access the operating system and run commands.
+• Accessing to the administration pages and gaining code execution: the last step in which you will access the underlying system and run commands.

 Fingerprinting